Mount Wilson, New South Wales

-Mount Wilson is a village located in the Blue Mountains region of New South Wales, Australia.
-The village is about 14 km east of the township of Bell, and about 100 km west of Sydney.
+Mount Wilson is a village in the Blue Mountains region of New South Wales, Australia.
+The village is about 14 km east of the township of Bell, and about 100 km west of the Sydney CBD.
 At the 2021 census, the village of Mount Wilson had a population of 81 people.
+Mount Wilson is known for its multiple large ornate gardens, walks and access to nature, and popularity as a base for canyoning.

 Description

 Mount Wilson is a long, low mountain formation that sprawls for 5 km in the northern Blue Mountains area.
 It is completely surrounded by the Blue Mountains National Park, a World Heritage Area.
 It has been partly developed as a residential area, with elaborate gardens that have become a tourist attraction.
-The area is particularly popular in the autumn, when the red and orange leaves give it extra colour.
-According to some, the "well organised locals have managed to resist the tidal wave of development which swept through the other mountain towns."
+The area is particularly popular in the autumn when the red and orange leaves give it extra colour.
+According to some, the "well-organised locals have managed to resist the tidal wave of development which swept through the other mountain towns."

 History

 The Mount Wilson area was surveyed in 1868 by Edward Wyndham.
 It was subsequently named after Bowie Wilson, the then Secretary for Lands in the Government of New South Wales.
 The new township became popular as a summer retreat for the wealthy in the latter part of the 19th century.
 Extensive gardens were planted around the houses there, taking advantage of the volcanic soils.
 Historical features that can still be seen include St George's Church, which was built by the children of Henry Marcus Clark and consecrated in 1916; and the house Withycombe, in The Avenue, which was built by George Henry Cox, a grandson of William Cox, who built the first road over the Blue Mountains.

 The novelist Patrick White spent some of his youth there, writing about the place in his 1981 memoir Flaws in the Glass; his parents had lived in Mount Wilson between 1912 and 1937.
 In Flaws in the Glass, he referred to "one of those tedious Australian, would-be tourists attractions called Chinaman's Hat," a reference to a local rock formation.